-The Authority received \$2,000,000 during both fiscal years 2020 and 2019 from the Commonwealth Airport Fund (State block grant) for the Authority's use in financing capital asset additions.
+The Authority received \$2,000,000 during both fiscal years 2021 and 2020 from the Commonwealth Airport Fund (State block grant) for the Authority's use in financing capital asset additions.
 These funds are provided in advance of actual expenditure or specific project approval based on the relative size of each of the Commonwealth's air carrier airports and are restricted for expenditures on qualifying projects.

-The trust indenture securing the Series 2011 and Series 2019 Bonds Payable requires segregation of certain assets into restricted accounts.
+The trust indenture securing the Series 2021, Series 2019, and Series 2011 Bonds Payable requires segregation of certain assets into restricted accounts.
 These restricted accounts include a construction account holding funds for the design and construction of capital improvements, a capitalized interest account, a debt service reserve account, and a cost of issuance account.
 The passenger facility charge cash and receivable accounts are also restricted assets as there are federal restrictions on how these funds may be disposed.
 All cash and investments are held by the following financial institutions: US Bank, SunTrust Bank, and the Virginia Department of the Treasury's LGIP.
-Restricted assets consist of the following at June 30, 2020 and 2019:
+Restricted assets consist of the following at June 30, 2021 and 2020:

-2020 2019 State block grant account \$ 4,968,729 \$ 4,527,348 Bond ordinance related 45,663,660 69,560,618 Passenger facility charges account 8,655,857 14,359,290 Passenger facility charges receivable 255,263 1,342,941 Other restricted assets 57,024 38,651 Restricted assets \$ 59,600,533 \$ 89,828,848
+2021 2020 State block grant account \$ 3,784,521 \$ 4,968,729 Bond ordinance related 9,371,736 45,663,660 Passenger facility charges account 4,128,661 8,655,857 Passenger facility charges receivable 1,294,439 255,263 Other restricted assets 45,000 57,024 Restricted assets \$ 18,624,357 \$ 59,600,533

-The current authorization from the Federal Aviation Administration ("FAA") permits the Authority to collect Passenger Facility Charges ("PFC") of \$4.50 per eligible enplaned passenger up to an aggregate amount of \$150,029,994 with an estimated final collection date of January 1, 2023.
+The current authorization from the Federal Aviation Administration ("FAA") permits the Authority to collect Passenger Facility Charges ("PFC") of \$4.50 per eligible enplaned passenger up to an aggregate amount of \$150,029,994.
+As of June 30, 2021, the remaining collection authority was \$15,492,347 and expires January 2023.
 The net receipts from PFC are accounted for on the accrual basis of accounting and are restricted to use on FAA-approved projects.
 Unexpended PFC and related interest are included as restricted net position for projects that are approved by the FAA.